instana/instana-autotrace-webhook/README.md

 Irrespective of the value of the `autotrace.opt_in`, the AutoTrace webhook will _not_ touch pods that carry the `instana-autotrace: "false"` label.

-The `instana-autotrace: "false"` label is respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, StatefulSets, and Namespaces, as well as in nested Pod templates and in standalone Pods.
+The `instana-autotrace: "false"` label is respected in metadata of Namespaces, as well as in nested Pod templates and in standalone Pods.
+If the flag `autotrace.enableHigherLevelResourceMutation=true` is set, then label is  respected in metadata of DaemonSets, Deployments, DeploymentConfigs, ReplicaSets, StatefulSets as well.

 ### Ignoring namespaces